grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/11 Result Export.md

 ![Performance Test Result - PDF Summary Report](./images/11-Result-Export/pdf_report.png)

+### Opening the Editor

+To generate a PDF summary, do the following:

+1. Navigate to the test result you want to generate a summary of.
-To generate a PDF report from a test result, visit the test result, open the [test results menu](/cloud/analyzing-results/test-results-menu) in the top right and select `Generate PDF summary`.
-This will take you to an editor where you can customize the summary.
+2. Open the [test results menu](/cloud/analyzing-results/test-results-menu) in the top right.
+3. Select the `Generate PDF summary` option.

+This will take you to an editor where you can customize and download the summary.

-### Adding or removing metrics
+### Adding or Removing Metrics

 By using the Add/Remove Metrics-dropdown at the top of the page, it is possible to toggle which sections to include in the generated report.
 The editor comes with a variety of pre-defined metrics that can be included.

 ![Performance Test Result - PDF Summary Report](./images/11-Result-Export/pdf_report_add_remove_metrics.png)

-### Generating the final PDF
+### Generating the PDF

 Once you've finished editing the summary, you can click the `Generate PDF` button in the top right of the editor.
 This will open up a progress dialog and, after a few moments, the browser will prompt you to download the PDF summary report.

-> **Note:** It is important that you do not navigate away or refresh the page while the PDF is being generated.
-The time it takes to generate the PDF is dependent on the amount of data that needs to be included, so it may take a minute if you test includes e.g. many load zones.
+> **Note:** It is important that you do not refresh or navigate away from the page while the PDF is being generated.
+The time it takes to generate the PDF is dependent on the amount of data that needs to be included, so it may take a minute if your test includes many load zones, for instance.

 ## Export as CSV